 SIT RTTM

-Code Bodies will review the artefacts the and on approval their Programme Participants will be Qualified.
+Code Bodies will review the artefacts as part of a SIT participant’s QAD submission.
+On approval of its QAD, the Programme Participants will be MHHS Qualified.
+This review will be completed as part of Qualification tranche zero.
+The completion dates for tranche zero will be provided in a future iteration of the QA&P.

 Further details on the different phases of SIT for which the Code Bodies will require confirmation of completion are noted in the Appendix C Section 17.1 SIT Testing Details.

-QT Approach
+QT Approach - Applicable to all participants